aodin/sol/README.md

 Usage
 -----

-Import Sol and at least one database dialect.
+Import Sol and at least one database dialect:

 ```go
 import (